CETA: EU Council signs away democracy but we, the people, have the last say

 Next stop for CETA: European Parliament

 Sunday’s signature ceremony is largely symbolic and not the end.
 CETA now faces a vote in the European Parliament where it needs to be backed by a majority of MEPs, then it needs to be ratified by 38 national and regional parliaments.
 A vote at a parliamentary committee stage is expected to take place this January, followed by a February plenary vote where all MEPs will have their say.
-If ratified by the EU Parliament, CETA will then enter provisional application.
+If ratified by the EU Parliament, 90% of CETA will enter into force provisionally.
 Now is the time to contact our MEPs to make sure they will represent our concerns.

 To be brutally honest — and, let’s face it, we need to be honest if we are to take meaningful action — the odds of a majority of MEPs voting down the deal are stacked against us at present.

 Judging from the statements of their leaders, even the more progressive groups in the EU Parliament, such as ALDE (Alliance of Liberals and Democrats) and the S&D (Socialists and Democrats) think CETA is a good deal.
 Following Wallonia’s resistance to signing the agreement, ALDE leader Guy Verhofstadt even suggested that the ratification of trade deals should be reclassified as an EU-only competence, drawing criticism from politicians and civil society alike.